-4.2 Command Buffer
+4.3 Command Buffer

-The x86 system software is responsible for allocating the command buffer.
+In both Mailbox mode and Ring Buffer mode, the x86 system software is responsible for allocating the command buffer.
 The size of the command buffer is fixed for a given command.
 Some commands require the command buffer to be populated with pointers to secondary buffers.
 The x86 system software is also responsible for allocating these secondary buffers.